 The wind wasn’t particularly fierce, it felt insufficient actually because the sun was practically over your head.
 Taking out the one water bottle I’d allowed myself to carry, I laid down my walking stick and twisted the cap.
 It was really good, but it left me with the impression that I’d just been cheated.
-A little over half an hour of sitting there, I hear Erica’s voice float over the shrubs and she comes up a little later, dusty, with patches of wet around her pits and chest area, and just as caked over with dirt like me.
+A little over half an hour of sitting there, I hear Erica’s voice float over the shrubs and she comes up a little later, dusty, with patches of wet on her pits and chest area, and just as caked with dirt like me.

 When they were all rested I broached the subject of going round the mountain to see the summit and immediately get shot down.
 Which I totally understood because they’d just got here, but I really did want to go all the way around, and so I told them they didn’t have to right away and they could wait for a few more minutes.
-Having said that I jumped to my feet, grabbed my stick, and backwards-talked them into compliance.
+Having said that I jumped to my feet, grabbed my stick, and backward-talked them into compliance.
 They would follow after fifteen minutes.

-After about forty-five minutes of crawling up on my stomach, the summit just sort of stretched out under my feet.
+After about forty-five minutes of crawling on my stomach, or, if you fancy, Smeagoling, the summit came out under my feet.
 A broad expanse of open space came up like I’d just been thrust into a vacuum.
 The sun, now so low as to give the impression of Donald Duck putting his feathers back on, was making me wink at her, shading my eyes against her like she was hanging her bare legs out.
-The summit in itself was not a very big space, perhaps 500meters dia.
+The summit in itself was not a very big space, perhaps 50meters dia.
 Oval shaped, only wide across the middle, sparse of plants and bumpy along the edges.
 There was a short, wooden sign on the far side denoting the summit statistics.
 And on the back of it were, as you’d expect, initials; hundreds of them, in chalk or carved into the wood, of the many who’d dared risk life and limb, wanting to prove that they, too, were fun and adventurous.
 As I gazed out, I noted that there was an elevated level of awe at this height, everything seemed somehow finer, and more, connected to everything else.
 I could see the distinctions at the edges of the Great Rift Valley; the inner sides, the walls of it as they progressed up and deeper North.
 Little clumps of trees and vegetations on otherwise flat grasslands.
 Tiny human settlements that seem to come out of the ground like breakouts on the skin.
 No, but really it was beautiful.

 The last leg was soothing.
 You go forward and down the other side of the summit, you don’t turn back.
 And but for the mad dash down from it (you truly could not walk, because of the incredibly slippery gravel), it was like a pleasant evening stroll in the wild.
 For the range was mostly level all that side, no loose dirt or crowding stone, and the sun was low behind me.
-Rather quiet, with a soft breeze, the distant chirps of nocturnal birds as they rose for the night’s hunt, the softness of savannah grass moving around your knees.
+Rather quiet, with a soft breeze, the distant chirps of nocturnal birds as they rose for the night’s hunt, the softness of savannah grass swaying around your knees.
 It was majestic.
 Plus my stick came in handy, I moved some of my weight (I was really tired).
 Opening my arms, I closed my eyes and just stood there, giving in to the urge of embracing mother nature.
 Feeling equal parts insignificant and free.
 Hopeless yet unburdened.
 I was bound to her and she to me.

-Psyche.
+Calm down.
 I made it back to the parking lot safe.